javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 As Fusion rules produce security incidents with high fidelity and simulation can be challenging, we are adding an example of an incident that was created from fusion detection.

-In the above example we are seeing 2 low severity alerts from **Azure Active Directory Identity Protection** and **Microsoft Cloud App Security** that stich together into high severity incidence:
+In the below example we are seeing 2 low severity alerts from **Azure Active Directory Identity Protection** and **Microsoft Cloud App Security** that stich together into high severity incidence:

 ![fustion alert story](../Images/m3-fusion03.gif?raw=true)

-### Exercise 3: Create Azure sentinel custom analytics rule
+### Exercise 4: Create Azure sentinel custom analytics rule

 Your Security consult notify you about this thread https://www.reddit.com/r/sysadmin/comments/7kyp0a/recent_phishing_attempts_my_experience_and_what/
 Base on the attack vector and the organization risk he recommend you to create detection rule for this malicious activity.